 You can also find other third-party logistics providers who can offer you services similar to Amazon FBA and take care of shipping for you.

 Online shoppers are used to making purchases from countries such as the USA, the UK, Canada, or Australia.
-But, when they see a product coming from, say, South Africa or Croatia, they might think twice.
+But, when they see a product coming from, say, Croatia, they might think twice.
 It’s an unfamiliar location for them and they’re not sure if they should trust it.

 You can counter this problem by piggybacking on Amazon’s reputation.
 People trust Amazon and don’t hesitate to order from the platform.